Fabricio333/PasswordManagerWeb/README.md

 - **Offline Usage:** Works completely without an internet connection.
 - **BIP39 Backup & Recovery:** Backing up the master key with a set of words, like on Bitcoin, ensures you never lose access to your credentials.
 - **Nonce System for Changes:** Allows password updates while maintaining security and determinism on passwords creation.
-- **Encryption for Local Storage:** Optionally encrypts locallly the nonces state and the private key, for convenience.
+- **Secure Local Storage:** On Android, data is protected by the device's encryption.

 ---